What is the Window of Tolerance and How It Impacts Your Life

 The Window of Tolerance isn’t just a theoretical concept; it’s a practical framework for real-life situations.
 Understanding and applying it helps you navigate stressors with composure.

 Each day presents varied challenges that can push your emotional bounds.
 The window offers guidance, whether it’s work pressures, family dynamics, or personal transitions.
+In family dynamics, practising family listening is crucial for emotional regulation and connection, as it fosters understanding and empathy among family members.

 Incorporating self-awareness into daily routines is vital.
 Acknowledge your emotional state and adjust your actions to remain within your optimal zone.